tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 <br>

 ## Benefits of RDM
-We hope that by following this mini-module you will internalize habits of RDM, thus avoid research setbacks like the four examples just described.
+We hope that by following this mini-module you will begin to internalize habits of RDM, thus avoid research setbacks like the four examples just described.
 As these examples demonstrate, there are good reasons to plan for research data management.
 The benefits for you include:

 - **increased efficiency** by mapping how you will organise, document and store the data for your project (kind of like getting all your ingredients and tools out before you start to cook something).